smaurice101/readthedocs/docs/source/agentic.rst

 Below is sample output from a TML agentic solution monitoring IoT device topics.
 Some things to note:

-* Topic_Agent are the agents monitoring the Kafka topic for any anomalies.
+* **Topic_Agent** are the agents monitoring the Kafka topic for any anomalies.
 In this example we habe 3 topic agents monitoring, in real-time, three different topics.
-* Team_Lead_Agent analyzes all of the respnses from the Topic_Agents and summarizes the information for hand off to the supervisor agent
+* **Team_Lead_Agent** analyzes all of the respnses from the Topic_Agents and summarizes the information for hand off to the supervisor agent
-* Supervisor_Agent, based on the Team_Lead_Agent summary, decides what tool to route the information to for an ACTION.
+* **Supervisor_Agent**, based on the Team_Lead_Agent summary, decides what tool to route the information to for an ACTION.
 In this example the supervisor routes the request to the send_email agent who sends an email to a human(s).

 .. code-block::